-There is no doubt that to be successful in swimming you need to work hard.
+There is no doubt that to be successful in swimming, and for building skills for swimming success, you need to work hard.
 Champions like Thorpe, Phelps and Rice didn’t get to stand on the gold medal dais at the Olympic Games by chance.
 They practiced and practiced and practiced.
 And when they finished practicing, they practiced some more!
 Now, these swimmers are talented and exceptional but they worked hard to get to the top.
 They had to start somewhere.
 They had to visualise where they wanted to go and build through a carefully devised plan to achieve their goals.

 - What skills do they have?

-- What skills are they physically and mentally capable of achieving?
+- Are there any skills they physically and mentally capable of achieving?

-- What skills do you want them to achieve?
+- How many skills do you want them to achieve?

 - And, how are you going to guide them to success?